On 24 December 2018 the regulation on the governance of the energy union and climate action entered into force.

 The regulation on the governance of the energy union and climate action emphasises the importance of meeting the EU's 2030 energy and climate targets and sets out how EU countries and the Commission should work together, and how individual countries should cooperate, to achieve the energy union's goals.
 It takes into account the fact that different countries can contribute to the Energy Union in different ways.

-Under the regulation, each Member States was required to submit a draft NECPs by the end of 2018, which is then assessed by the Commission.
-If the draft NECPs do not sufficiently contribute to reaching the energy union’s objectives – individually and/or collectively – then the Commission may, by the end of June 2018, make recommendations for countries to amend their draft programmes.
+Under the regulation, each Member States was required to submit a draft NECPs by the end of 2018, which was then assessed by the Commission.
+On 18 June 2019, as mandated under the governance regulation, the Commission published its global assessment of the cumulative impact of these draft plans.
+This included recommendations for each Member State to improve their draft plans in order to meet the EU targets.
 The final NECPs must be submitted by the end of 2019.

 National long-term strategies